 K: He has been brilliant from the word go.
 We’ve not had one instance of: ‘I want him to go away’ — quite the opposite.
 He has been very protective and territorial of Jude, which I’m told is a good thing.
 My sister Laura went to touch Jude and Oscar said very firmly: ‘Don’t touch my brother, he’s my best friend.’
 But he doesn’t mean it nastily.
 He’s quite bold, but not in a horrible way, he’s a really kind little boy.
 We just have to be a bit vigilant because he wants to share his toys and tends to slip unsuitable things in to Jude’s cot, like his Superman car.

 Paul: He has really embraced the arrival of his baby brother.
-I’m facing strong competion for Man Of The House and he’s only three!
+I’m facing strong competition for Man Of The House and he’s only three!

-K: Definately.
+K: Definitely.
 With Oscar, I remember in those early days, phoning my mum every morning sobbing: ‘I can’t do this.’
-This time round, I feel much calmer.
+This time around, I feel much calmer.
 In the shower the other day, this strange feeling came over me and it was this real rush of complete and utter contentment.

 On if they’d like to have any more children: